SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 Using the functions `increaseByHalf` and `formatPenceToPounds` only, find the new amount of pocket money as a string in pounds with a `£` symbol at the front.

-Then use `console.log` the output in order to check your function.
+In your terminal, `console.log` the output to check your function.

 ---